Golyan Group: Solar

 Pure Energy Ltd. is a flagship investment of the Golyan Group.
 It became a public listed company in January 2025.
 It comprises two blocks – Pure Energy I and Pure Energy II – located in Banke District, with a combined capacity of 20 MW.
 Pure Energy II achieved operational status and commenced commissioning in May 2023, while Pure Energy I started operations in December 2023.
 Other solar projects are in different stages of development.

-Real estate and hospitality
+Real Estate and Hospitality

 Hyatt Centric Soalteemode Kathmandu

-Hyatt Hotels Corporation and City Hotel Limited have announced the transformation of Hyatt Place Kathmandu into Hyatt Centric Soalteemode Kathmandu, marking the opening of the first Hyatt Centric branded hotel in Nepal.
-Hyatt Centric Soalteemode is also the first pet-friendly hotel in Nepal.
+Hyatt Hotels Corporation and City Hotel Limited rebranded Hyatt Place Kathmandu into Hyatt Centric Soalteemode Kathmandu, making it the first Hyatt Centric branded hotel in Nepal.
+Hyatt Centric Soalteemode is the first pet-friendly hotel in Nepal.